![]() |

 Oil refinery (right) at El Dorado, Kansas.

 Developing safe and renewable energy resources that have minimal environmental impacts is a priority for humanity in the 21st century.
 Kansas wind energy is part of the solution along with many other types and sources of energy.
 Diverse energy sources must be integrated into a production and delivery system in which the strengths of each type offset weaknesses for other types.
-Governments and society must look beyond narrow parochial and political self-interests toward long-term goals of human health, prosperity, and global sustainability (Aber et al. 2015).
+Governments and society must look beyond narrow parochial, economic, and political self-interests toward long-term goals of human health, prosperity, and global sustainability (Aber et al. 2015).

 References

 All rights reserved.
-Return to Geospectra homepage.

-Last update: June 2022.
+Last update: September 2024.